1970 - Sriharikota Island

 “Yes, Jay, maybe you’re right.
 We can’t stay out here by ourselves.”

 Guna’s shoulders slumped.
-He worked the canoe back toward the shouting at the village.
+He polled the canoe back toward the shouting at the village.

 Jayamma got control of her wailing but not the shaking.
 Her heart pounded like the soothsayer’s drum.
 The terrible things got closer—people running, guns pointing at boats.
 Some villagers carried baskets, others held live chickens upside down by the feet.